 1. Shall be responsible for receiving and disbursing the funds of the Society using a checking account approved by the Board.
 The Board shall designate (an) alternate(s) to be on signatory record with the Society’s Bank, who will be authorized to sign checks in the Treasurer's absence.

-2. Shall submit monthly financial statements to the Board and report to the membership at regular monthly meetings.
+2. Shall submit monthly financial statements to the Board and to the membership electronically.

 3. Shall make all treasury records available to the Financial Review Committee.

 4. Shall be a member of the Annual Budget Committee.